pantheon-systems/documentation/source/content/connection-modes.md

 <Alert title="Note"  type="info" >

-It’s common to switch back and forth between SFTP and Git Connection Mode, depending on the task.
+It’s common to switch between SFTP and Git Connection Mode, depending on the task.
 For example, WordPress and Drupal Core updates are managed by Pantheon, and they must be applied in Git Connection Mode.
-Plugin/module updates made in the UI must be applied in SFTP Connection Mode.
+Plugin and module updates made in the UI must be applied in SFTP Connection Mode.

 </Alert>